I’ve Given 333 Apps Access To My Facebook. Almost None Of Them Need It

 Here’s what I’m going to do henceforth:

 - I’m going to dramatically prune that list.
-If I don’t currently use something in conjunction with Facebook, I’m going to disconnect it, which is easy to do from the dashboard in Facebook.
+If I don’t currently use something in conjunction with Facebook, I’m going to disconnect it, which is easy to do from the dashboard which shows you what you’ve connected in the past.

 - I’m going to be careful about logging into other apps and services using my Facebook account.
 Not that doing so is inherently risky.
 But it’s a large part of how I ended up with so much detritus plugged into Facebook that I rarely if ever use.